tuankiet309/tuankiet309/README.md

 - 👋 Hi, I’m Nguyen Tuan Kiet
-- 👀 I’m interested in Game Development
+- I'm working in web/app development field, but quite interested in game dev.
-- 🌱 I’m currently learning Unity and Cocos
+- I'm currently learning about Cocos and Unity.
 - 📫 How to reach me [...](https://www.facebook.com/tuankiet309203/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have to take down my previous github account cause i named it a really weird and unprofessional name T-T